CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    # For examples run:
    ./installation/edit-platform-and-acceleration.sh
    # To do the change run:
-   ./installation/edit-platform-and-acceleration.sh docker CURR_PLATFORM CURR_ACCELERATION NEW_PLATFORM NEW_ACCELERATION
+   ./installation/edit-platform-and-acceleration.sh change docker CURR_PLATFORM CURR_ACCELERATION NEW_PLATFORM NEW_ACCELERATION
    # The hardware acceleration will be determined by the packages you install.
    # E.g. if you install PyTorch with CUDA, set the acceleration to cuda.
    ```
-   The template currently supports setting only a single platform & hardware acceleration combination.
+   If you plan to support multiple platforms or hardware accelerations,
+   you can duplicate this installation method directory
+   with `./installation/edit-platform-and-acceleration.sh copy ...`
+   then perform the setup again.
-   You can always adapt it to have multiple platforms
+   You could also try to adapt the Docker files to support multiple platforms
    (in some cases, may just get away with adding a line to the build platforms,
    and in others may need separate Dockerfiles and environment files.
    Test them, and ensure your results/conclusions hold across platforms.)